My Experience Using Western Union with Credit Cards, Debit Cards & Pre-Paid Debit Cards

 Western Union & Debit Cards – fail

-I actually expected this to work, but I didn’t earn any miles for using a miles-earning debit card to transfer money via Western Union to Emily’s account.
+I actually expected this to work, but I didn’t earn any miles for using a miles-earning debit card to transfer money via Western Union to Emily’s account.1.
+Alaska Air & Delta Debit Card.
+I transferred $10 using my Alaska Air and Delta debit card to Emily’s bank account.

 Unfortunately, I didn’t earn any Delta or Alaska Air miles for using their debit card with Alaska Air.
 These transactions posted to my account just a few days before my statement closed, so they *may* show up in next month’s statement.